-Stan, a 21 year old sales assistant, had suffered from bulimia for 10 months.
-He binged 4-5 times per day usually vomiting straight after each binge or using 20-30 laxative tablets if there had been some unavoidable delay in reaching a toilet.
-He went to his G.P. complaining of palpitations and twitching in his leg muscles, especially at night.
-Tests showed the source of the problem to lie in the low level of the salt potassium in his blood which had resulted from his repeated vomiting and laxative abuse.
+Susan, a 21 year old sales assistant, had suffered from bulimia for 10 months.
+She binged 4- there had been some unavoidable delay in reaching a toilet.
+She went to her G.P.

+5 times per day usually vomiting straight after each binge or using 20-30 laxative tablets if complaining of palpitations and twitching in her leg muscles, especially at night.
+Tests showed the source of the problem to lie in the low level of the salt potassium in her blood which had resulted from her repeated vomiting and laxative abuse.